Deep Unary Operators

 Introduction

-All valid unary operators can be applied as deep operators in order to address the parameter set elements directly.
+All valid unary operators can be applied as deep operators in order to address the set elements directly.
 The number of accent circumflex symbols behind the operator determines the depth to use.

-echo("Deep unary operators on simple parameter sets (vectors):");
+echo("Deep unary operators on simple sets (vectors):");

 a[] = { 1,2,3,4,5 };